Tangent Vector Variational Quantum Eigensolver: A Robust Variational Quantum Eigensolver against the inaccuracy of derivative: Convergence for each system

 We also confirm the effect of optimization on tangent vectors.
-Fig. \ref{Hocom}, \ref{hubcom} and \ref{LiHcom} are the plots of log error for the norm of tangent vector of optimization on each state on hydrogen molecule, Hubbard model and lithium hydrite molecule, respectively.
-As for the hydrogen molecule and Hubbard model, log errors of all states are propotional to the norm of logarithm of tangent vector as it get small clearly.
-The exact values of excited states have large and peaky grobal minimums, thus, the initial value of the norm of tangent vector become larger as the energy level become higher.
-In contrast, the log errors of singlet and doubly excited states of lithium hydrite molecule didn't converge to the exact values reguardless of propotionality to the logalithm of the norm of tangent vector.
-The singlet state is trapped by the nearest local minimums and doubly excited state needs more number of iterations, respectively.
-The log error of doubly excited state decreases in the process of TVVQE after the norm of tangent vector increased.
-It supposed that the process of the TVVQE circumvent the value of evaluation function from the local minimums.
+Fig. \ref{Hocom}, \ref{hubcom} , \ref{LiHcom} and \ref{BeHcom} are the plots of log error for the norm of the tangent vector of optimization on each state on hydrogen molecule, Hubbard model, and lithium hydride molecule, respectively.
+As for the hydrogen molecule and Hubbard model, log errors of all states are proportional to the norm of the logarithm of tangent vector as it gets small clearly.
+The exact values of excited states have large and peaky global minimums, thus, the initial value of the norm of tangent vector becomes larger as the energy level becomes higher.
+In contrast, the log errors of singlet and doubly excited states of lithium hydride molecule didn't converge to the exact values regardless of proportionality to the logarithm of the norm of the tangent vector.
+The singlet state is trapped by the nearest local minimums and the doubly excited state needs more iterations, respectively.
+The log error of the doubly excited state decreases in the process of TVVQE after the norm of the tangent vector increases.
+The log errors of proportional to the norm of the logarithm of tangent vector same as hydrogen molecule.
+It is supposed that the process of the TVVQE circumvents the value of the evaluation function from the local minimums because case (3) never occurs in TVVQE.
 The endeavor to make the initial state close to the exact value will contribute to the accuracy.